Gerald Matticks

-Gerald Matticks (born 4 July 1940) is a Canadian gangster and the long-time leader of the West End Gang of Montreal.
+Gerald Matticks (4 July 1940 – 21 November 2025) was a Canadian gangster and the long-time leader of the West End Gang of Montreal.

 Criminal career

 From rags to riches

 Matticks was born in the Goose Village section of the Pointe-Saint-Charles district of Montreal, the youngest of 14 children in a very poor family of Irish immigrants.
 His father worked as a driver of a wagon for the city of Montreal while his mother was a housewife.
 Matticks was married at the age of 17 and had fathered four children by the time he was 21.
 By the 1960s, Matticks, together with his brothers John, Fred, Robert and Richard, were leaders of a gang whose forte was hijacking trucks.
 Billy Morgan, a thief with the West End Gang, a friend of Frederick Matticks, recalled: "I could walk though The Point and [Goose] Village with no problem, because in those days the Matticks clan had to know you."
 Matticks was first convicted in 1966, and had numerous convictions for theft, breaking and entering, possession of stolen goods, and drunk driving.
 The Matticks brothers eventually joined the West End Gang led by Frank Ryan.
 Initially, the Matticks brothers started to sell their stolen goods to Ryan, but ultimately joined his gang.
 The Matticks brothers were, alongside Patrick "Hughie" McGurnaghan, Paul April, Allan "The Weasel" Ross, Peter White, and Kenny McPolland, the principal lieutenants of Ryan.

 In 1971, Matticks was charged with the attempted murder of a Montreal dockworker who had complained to the police that he and his brothers were stealing from the Port of Montreal.
 It was alleged by the Crown that on 14 October 1971 Gerald, along with his brother John Matticks, had kidnapped Allan Seller by dragging him into their car and shot him twice.
 At his trial, Matticks was acquitted on 17 January 1972 when three witnesses gave him an alibi, saying they were drinking with him at a local pub.
 One of the men who gave Matticks an alibi, an officer of the Royal Canadian Mounted Police (RCMP), later joined the West End Gang.